Water Engineering Project

 Integrated Learning Session

-This course runs for first half of semester (CIVL4571 is run in the second half of semester).
-Weeks 1-6 are devoted to the project and week 7 is used to debrief the class.
-Students should consult course co-ordinator to confirm start dates.
+This course runs for the first half of the semester (CIVL4571 is run in the second half of the semester).
+Weeks 1-6 are devoted to the project and week 7 is a debrief.
+Consult the course co-ordinator to confirm start dates.

 Face to Face On Campus 3 hour(s) per Week for 6 Weeks